Sa'id ibn al-As

 Sa'id ibn al-As ibn Abi Uhayha (سعيد بن العاص بن أبي أحيحة; died 678/679) was the Arab Muslim governor of Kufa under Caliph Uthman and governor of Medina under Caliph Mu'awiya I. Like the aforementioned caliphs, Sa'id belonged to the Umayyad clan of the Quraysh.

 During his governorship of Kufa, Sa'id led military campaigns in Azerbaijan and near the Caspian Sea.
-However, he had to contend with dissent from some of the Kufan elite, led by Malik ibn al-Harith.
+However, he had to contend with dissent from some of the Kufan elite, led by Malik al-Ashtar.
 The dissent was largely driven by Sa'id and Uthman's policy of consolidating ownership of the productive Sawad lands of Iraq into the hands of the Quraysh and Muslim veterans from Medina.
-Sa'id had the dissidents exiled, but during a visit to Medina, rebels in Kufa led by Yazid ibn Qays al-Arhabi took control of the city.
+Sa'id had the dissidents exiled; however, in 655, while Sa'id was summoned to Medina for official consultations regarding the state of the caliphate, Kufan rebels led by Malik al-Ashtar seized control of the city and prevented his return.

 After his ouster from Kufa, Sa'id aided in the defense of Uthman's house from attack by Egyptian rebels, but Uthman was killed nonetheless and Sa'id was wounded.
-He declined to fight alongside the Banu Umayya and A'isha against Caliph Ali (r.
+He declined to fight alongside the Banu Umayya and Aisha against Caliph Ali (r.
 656–661) during the First Fitna, an act for which he was favorably remembered in Islamic historiography.
 He was appointed governor of Medina by the Umayyad caliph Mu'awiya I in 669, but replaced by Marwan ibn al-Hakam in 674.
 Sa'id then retired to his estate outside the city where he died.
 One of his sons, al-Ashdaq, succeeded him as leader of his clan.

-Origins, early life and family
+Origins and early life

-Sa'id was the only son of his father, al-As ibn Sa'id ibn al-As ibn Umayya, a pagan warrior of the Quraysh who was killed by the early Muslims in the Battle of Badr in 624.
-His uncle was Khalid ibn Sa'id, Amr ibn Sa'id, Aban ibn Sa'id, and Ubayda ibn Sa'id.
-They belonged to the A'yas grouping within the Banu Umayya (Umayyads), a sub-clan of the Quraysh.
-Sa'id was likely an infant when his father was slain.
+Sa'id was the only son of his father, al-As ibn Sa'id ibn al-As ibn Umayya, a pagan warrior of the Quraysh who was killed by Ali ibn Abi Talib as an unbeliever during the Battle of Badr in 624.
+Sa'id was only a young child when his father was slain, and by the time of the death of the Islamic prophet Muhammad in 632, he was approximately nine years old.
+The family belonged to the A'yas grouping within the Banu Umayya (Umayyads), a sub-clan of the Quraysh.
 His grandfather Abu Uhayha Sa'id ibn al-As (d.
 622/23) was a ruler in Mecca and, in deference to his status among the Quraysh, was referred to as dhū al-tāj (owner of the crown) and no Meccan wore a turban the same color as his, though he was not a formal king.
 Sa'id's mother, Umm Kulthum bint Amr, was also a Qurayshite, and his maternal grandmother Umm Habib bint al-As was the sister of Abu Uhayha.